 How are transactions of joint parties filed in Form 26QB?

 The Form 26QB challan has to be filled by each buyer for every unique buyer-seller combination for their respective share.
 For example, in the case of one buyer and two sellers, two forms have to be filled in.
 Similarly, if there are two buyers and two sellers, then four forms will have to be filled in.

 I am a buyer.
 Should I deduct TDS on the amount exceeding the property value of Rs 50 lakh or the entire amount at which I have bought the property?

 TDS has to be deducted by the buyer on the entire amount that is paid or credited to the seller when the amount exceeds Rs 50 lakh.
 For example, if a property is bought for Rs 70 lakh then TDS has to be deducted on the entire amount–that is Rs 70 lakh, not on just the Rs 20 lakh that exceeds the Rs 50 lakh threshold.

 I am a buyer.
-How do I procure TAN to report the TDS on sale of property?
+How do I procure TAN to report the TDS on the sale of the property?

 TAN is the Tax Deduction Account Number.
-Neither the buyer, nor the seller is required to procure the TAN for deducting TDS on the sale and purchase of the property.
+Neither the buyer nor the seller is required to procure the TAN for making TDS payment on the purchase of the immovable property.
 However, it is mandatory for the buyer to quote his or her PAN as well as the seller(s)’s PAN while deducting TDS on the purchase transaction.

 I am a buyer.
 What should I do if I don’t have the PAN of the seller(s)?